Symposium

 2:00-2:45Brutalism, Corbusier and Color

-Barbara Klinkhammer, Executive Dean, College of Architecture and the Built Environment, Jefferson U
+Barbara Klinkhammer, Dean, College of Architecture and the Built Environment, Thomas Jefferson University: UNESCO Co-Chair Smart, Healthy and Learning Cities

 Break – 2:45-3:00

-Emma Connelly, New Jersey State Historic Preservation Office
+Emma Connolly, Program Specialist, New Jersey State Historic Preservation Office

 3:45-4:30 Case Study, Marcel Hotel, New Haven, CT